 - i.
-The dissertation must be presented 'in a lucid and scholarly manner'.
+The work must be presented 'in a lucid and scholarly manner'.
 The most important part of the dissertation is the text.
 The notes, appendices, etc. should support, and not overburden, it.
 Excessive matter in the footnotes can distract the reader from the main argument. - ii.
 And avoid cluttering your work with reference to unimportant material.
 Examiners will not expect you to have read everything; they will only expect you to have read everything important and relevant. - (d) Length: The regulations about maximum length are intended to encourage strict discrimination in the use of material and economy of expression, and they should be taken seriously.
 That said, you need not strive to achieve the maximum length: a model dissertation displays as much evidence as is necessary to sustain its argument, in as economical a form as can be managed without loss of weight or clarity.

-The word count does include footnotes and endnotes but not the bibliography.
+The word count does include footnotes and endnotes but not the bibliography or table of contents.
 An accurate statement of the number of words (excluding the bibliography) should accompany the dissertation.
 For taught courses, penalties will be imposed for over-long essays or dissertation-usually a reduction in the overall mark awarded for the particular piece of work.
 Exact details of the penalties are outlined in the Examination Conventions for each course.
 If you need quote at length from source material in the original language you may gather the quotations in an appendix which would fall outside the word count.
 Please note that appendices may NOT be used for commentary or additional prose.
 Students are advised to consult their supervisors on the use of an appendix.
 If, for special reasons (e.g., the need to quote at length from unpublished or inaccessible sources), you cannot confine yourself within the maximum word limit, you should apply through your supervisor to the Faculty Board for permission to exceed it by a stated number of words.
 Such applications should normally be made not less than three months before the intended date of the submission of the dissertation.
 Permission is granted only in exceptional circumstances.

-7.5 The presentation of written work
+7.4 The presentation of written work

 All work should be double-spaced in font-size 12, using a clear and legible font, such as Arial.
-Please be aware that the Faculty of Theology and Religion now uses WebLearn for assignment submissions, therefore we will no longer accept hard copy submissions.
-All summative assignments, e.g. essays and dissertations/theses, must be uploaded to the Assignments section of the course's WebLearn site by the times and dates specified at the start of the course.
+Please be aware that the Faculty of Theology and Religion now uses Inspera for assignment submissions, therefore we will no longer accept hard copy submissions.
+All summative assignments, e.g. essays and dissertations/theses, must be uploaded to the Assignments section of the course's Inspera site by the times and dates specified in the course pamphlets.
+Ensure you are familiar with the online submission process in advance of any deadline.
 Each submission must be accompanied by a declaration indicating that it is the candidate's own work.
 More information and training will be provided by the Faculty well in advance of any assignment deadline.
-Please check your emails for further information about online submissions in Michaelmas Term 2018.
+Please check your emails for further information about online submissions in Michaelmas Term 2022.